|0 - 18||Free|

-The Acropolis known as the “crowning jewel” of Athens stands on a 250’ hill overlooking modern Athens.
+The must see site, the Acropolis, known as the “crowning jewel” of Athens stands on a 250’ hill overlooking modern Athens.
 "Acro" means "high" and "polis" means "city" - so it is literally the "high city".
 Many other places in Greece have an acropolis, but "The Acropolis" usually refers to the site of the Parthenon.

 It was built almost 2,500 years ago, and stood fairly intact until the 1800’s.
 It is an architectural wonder.
 The famed temple of the Greek goddess Athena, the patron goddess of the ancient city of Athens, is one of the most photographed locations on the planet.